...information for health professionals

 Ensure achievable goals for weight loss are agreed for different stages

-At Slimming World, every achievement is recognised and praised, not just weight loss but new thinking and new decisions.
+At Slimming World, every achievement is recognised and praised – not just weight loss, but new thinking and new decisions, too.
 Our award system helps members stay motivated throughout their journey, breaking down overall goals into mini targets and rewarding gradual changes in behaviour.
 All members set their own target weight and interim targets and there is never any pressure to reach an ‘ideal’ weight.

-Ensure specific dietary targets are agreed, tailored to individual needs
+Ensure specific dietary targets are agreed and tailored to individual needs

 Slimming World’s healthy eating plan encourages members to eat plenty of highly satiating, low energy dense foods while controlling intake of high energy dense foods.
-It empowers members to make healthier food choices, satisfy their appetites and lose weight – without the need for calorie counting or obsessive weighing or measuring.
-No foods are banned, but energy dense, high fat and sugary foods are limited to support weight loss.
-Members are supported in tailoring the plan to individual tastes, requirements and to achieve personally determined dietary changes.
+It empowers members to make healthier food choices, satisfy their appetite and lose weight – without the need for calorie counting or obsessive weighing or measuring.
+No foods are banned, but energy-dense, high-fat and high-sugar foods are limited to support weight loss.
+Members are supported in tailoring the plan to individual tastes and requirements and to achieve personally determined dietary changes.

 Discuss how to reduce sedentary behaviour and incorporate activity into everyday life

-Our activity support programme is based on the understanding of the barriers overweight people may face in becoming more active.
-Members are supported in taking those first steps to becoming more active, and build up in small, steady increments, with the ultimate goal of building up to the recommended 150 minutes'TM moderate intensity activity a week.
+Our active lifestyle programme is based on an understanding of the barriers overweight people may face in becoming more active.
+Members are supported in taking those first steps to becoming more active and to build up in small, steady increments, with the ultimate goal of building up to the recommended 150 minutes of moderate intensity activity per week.
 Practical advice and sharing of ideas helps members reduce sedentary behaviour and make activity an intrinsic part of their day.

 Our support system combines individual attention and group participation in a carefully structured forum.
 Through a process closely resembling motivational interviewing, Slimming World Consultants begin to understand members’ individual motivators and goals.
-With gentle guidance members embark on a process of guided self-discovery – they become aware of their individual obstacles to healthy eating and activity and identify their own (often self-defeating) patterns of behaviour, and through carefully facilitated discussion within the group they are helped to develop new, personal strategies to overcome them.
+With gentle guidance, members embark on a process of guided self-discovery – they become aware of their individual obstacles to healthy eating and activity and identify their own (often self-defeating) patterns of behaviour.
+And through carefully facilitated discussion within the group, they are supported to develop new, personal strategies to overcome them.

 Tailor programmes to support the needs of different groups

-Our groups are held within the heart of local communities, at a variety of times and different days of the week so they’re as accessible as possible for the local community.
-Our flexible non-prescriptive approach allows us to support the needs of different population groups.
-Our programme has been demonstrated to be equally effective for men, those with particular medical conditions and with higher starting BMIs for example.
-We also provide tailored support and advice for groups including pregnant or breastfeeding women, teenage members and those with food intolerances.
+Our groups are held within the heart of local communities, at a variety of times and on different days of the week, so they’re accessible for local people.
+Our flexible, non-prescriptive approach allows us to support the needs of different population groups.
+Our programme has been demonstrated to be equally effective for men, and for those with particular medical conditions and higher starting BMIs.
+We also provide tailored support and advice for groups including pregnant or breastfeeding women and those with food intolerances.

 Adopt a respectful, non-judgemental approach

 Genuine compassion and care is fundamental to our approach.
-Our support is based on the belief that the burden carried by overweight people is two-fold.
-There is the burden of excess weight itself, but there is also a far heavier burden to be lifted – that of guilt, shame, self-criticism and poor self-esteem.
-For many overweight people, successful long term weight loss can only be achieved by tackling these deeper emotional issues and this support is only effective when it is delivered with genuine warmth, compassion, empathy, respect and understanding.
+Our support is based on a deep understanding of the complexities of weight, including the self-criticism, guilt and shame that people can feel – and the impact this can have on overall self-esteem and wellbeing.
+For many people, successful long-term weight loss can only be achieved by tackling these deeper emotional issues, and this support is only effective when it is delivered with genuine warmth, compassion, empathy, respect and understanding.

 References